26 Prediction

 Prediction methods are also often used in measurement.
 For example, papers have developed models for predicting events such as bankruptcy and earnings restatement and these models have often been used in subsequent research as measures of, say, bankruptcy risk.

 Finally, an emerging area of research examines the usefulness of prediction for causal inference.
-While prediction is at the heart of causal inference in that a causal model has predictive value, it has been less clear whether predictive models developed using the methods provided in this chapter provide insights into the existence of causal relations.
+While prediction is at the heart of causal inference in that a causal model has predictive value, it has been less clear whether predictive models developed using the methods provided in this chapter offer insights into the existence of causal relations.

 Beyond research, prediction is also fundamental to financial accounting in many settings.
 For example, the provision for loan losses is a prediction of future write-offs.
 Researchers might seek to understand accounting in such settings as prediction problems and might even simulate such processes using statistical learning approaches like those studied in this chapter.